allianz/ng-aquila/projects/ng-aquila/src/comparison-table/comparison-table.md

  #### Error state
 You can display an error state for the header and footer of the table using the `isError` attribute as shown in the example below.

+To enhance accessibility,  please ensure that an explanation of any error messages is included above the table, if applicable.
  <!-- example(comparison-table-error) -->